20dzhong/20dzhong-mkdocs/docs/index.md

-# Welcome to Donovan's Documentation
+# Programming Documentation

-This site will be used to document my journey through programming starting from the very basics, it will include FRC and Robotic information as well, hope you find it useful.
+This site will be used to document my journey through programming starting from the very basics, it will include FRC and Robotic information as well.

 # Learning Resources:
 * Machine Learning Resources (In Depth): [https://www.deeplearning.ai](https://www.deeplearning.ai)